Someone has driven it, so you can’t assume it’s in perfect condition anymore, especially if you're looking at high mileage vehicles.

 No spam or unwanted phone calls · No long forms · No fees, ever

-1. Get the Vehicle History
+1. Get the vehicle history

 The vehicle history report will detail a wealth of information regarding the vehicle’s past use.
 It might include insurance claims, title transfers, maintenance and repair records from the dealership, and potential red flags to consider.

 Carfax is the most well-known VHR provider, and it’s reasonable to expect a selling dealer to provide a VHR at no charge.
 If you’re buying privately and the seller won’t provide one, you can purchase one on your own as long as you have the

-2. Inspect for Physical Damage
+2. Inspect for physical damage